 Pakistan was one of the first nations to undertake a high-level official visit to Baku, and since then, a multitude of official exchanges have taken place between the two states, underpinning their partnership.
-Former President Sardar Farooq Ahmad Leghari visited Baku in October 1995, followed by the visit of the former President Heydar Aliyev to Pakistan in April 1996; the former President General Pervez Musharraf visited Baku in July 2004, followed by President Ilham Aliyev’s return visit to Islamabad in April 2005.
+Former President Sardar Farooq Ahmad Leghari visited Baku in October 1995, followed by the visit of former President Heydar Aliyev to Pakistan in April 1996; former President General Pervez Musharraf visited Baku in July 2004, followed by President Ilham Aliyev’s return visit to Islamabad in April 2005.

 In May 2006, former Prime Minister Shaukat Aziz visited Baku to attend the 9th session of the Economic Cooperation Organization (ECO), and then in October 2012, former President Asif Ali Zardari attended the 12th ECO summit in Baku.
 Former President Mamnoon Hussain’s visit to Azerbaijan in March 2015, effectuated the signing of the Joint Declaration on Strategic Partnership between the two states that ushered in multiple joint ventures in various respects.

 Azerbaijan’s Ambassador, Ali Fikrat Oglu Alizada, extended President Ilham Aliyev’s invitation to President Dr. Arif Alvi, in a meeting in June 2019, and the subsequent visit to Baku reinforced the strategic relationship between the two nation-states, as can be established from President Dr. Alvi’s interview to the Azerbaijani media during his visit, wherein he closely appreciated the support of Baku with respect to Kashmir and upheld his country’s firm position of not acknowledging Armenia, as a representation of its solidarity with Azerbaijan.